Florida Southern participates in all of the major federal and many state-based programs based upon financial need.

 Florida offers an array of state-funded assistance programs for residents who attend college in their home state.

 The Florida Bright Futures Scholarship Program establishes lottery-funded scholarships to reward Florida high school graduates for high academic achievement.
 Qualifying students can receive up to $6,800 a year.
+To be eligible, students must meet the criteria established by the state of Florida, including minimum GPA, test score and community service hours; students are also required to submit the Florida Financial Aid Application (FAA) to OSFA.
 For information, visit Florida Bright Futures.

 Formerly called the Florida Resident Access Grant (FRAG), the EASE grant provides $2,841 per year from the Florida Department of Education to students who are Florida residents attending private, non-profit colleges and universities within the state.